angularifyjs/angular-detector/CONTRIBUTING.md

 ## Commit conventions
-angular-closure uses the same strict conventions as AngularJS and UI-router.
+angular-detector uses the same strict conventions as AngularJS and UI-router.
 These conventions are explained [here](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).

 **If you have any suggestions to make this library better, feel free to create a ticket.**